 The underlying thought behind the reliability factor is of a more practical nature.
-Staff not showing up or showing up late – especially on evenings and weekends – is a common issue in the retail industry.
-And since finding last-minute replacements is a bit of a nightmare, it’s crucial you hire reliable candidates to begin with.
+Staff not showing up or showing up late – especially on evenings and during weekends – is a common issue in the retail industry.
+And since finding last-minute replacements is a bit of a nightmare (that being an understatement), it’s crucial you hire reliable candidates to begin with.

 Rather than a personality trait it’s a skill we’re talking about here.
 And an important one, because retail employees must be able to do several things at the same time.
 Folding a pile of t-shirts while answering a customer’s question for example.
 In other words: customers need to be looked after, but the usual store duties need to get done as well.

 How to Assess these Retail Specific Personality Traits and Skills

 So, now that we’ve got a good selection of necessary qualities to look for in a retail candidate, it’s time to actually find these qualities.
 There are many personality assessments out there, DISC, Big 5, MBTI, you name it.